justinknierim/lfs-livecd/trunk/doc/README.txt

 These options work around various chipset bugs.
 Try them one-by-one in the order given above and in various combinations if the CD does not boot, or if a device does not work correctly or fails after hibernating and resuming.
-Note: if this helps, the bug is in the hardware or the BIOS, not in this CD.
+If this helps, the bug is in the hardware or the BIOS, not in this CD.

 THANKS
 ------